kiba/Writings/atg/chp5_goodies_from_earth.md

 "Yes, sir," the analysts found themselves chorusing.

 "Good."
 The director then pointed to the pile of the material.
 "There are certain assumption and suspension of disbelief you have to make.
 Faster than light travel is possible.
 Time travel is possible.
 Otherwise, you will analyze the fictional material for any logical inconsistency, plot holes, mistakes in the story.
 You will build a database of characters, locations, planets, technologies, organizations, plot summary, and so forth.
 You analyze the fictional elements' connection with our reality, including any coincidence.
+You have my permission to bring in any non-classified open source materials that you see or find to the tune up to ten thousand dollars.
+I trust your group to use your money wisely.
+Then we will discuss why you need more money.
 Is there any questions?"

 "Sir, why are we analyzing fiction?"
 Martin meekly asked.